-This sermon on the story of Mary and Martha in Luke 10 argues that the problem to be addressed is neither Martha’s housework nor Mary’s sitting at the feet of Jesus.
-Instead, the problem is judgment, which should be replaced with celebration of the gifts of others, even when those gifts differ from our own.
+This sermon on Mary and Martha in Luke 10 argues that the problem is neither Martha’s housework nor Mary’s sitting at the feet of Jesus.
+The problem is judgment, which should be replaced with celebration of the gifts of others, even when those gifts differ from our own.

 The tradition of women raising the eucharistic cup is witnessed from the late 100s to the mid-500s, including evidence from the three oldest surviving iconographic artifacts that depict early Christians in real churches.

 C. S. Lewis argued against women as priests in his 1948 essay, “Priestesses in the Church?”
 His reasoning was that a female priest could not adequately represent a male God.
 Winslow examines this reasoning and finds it lacking.

 Julian of Norwich, in her Revelations of Divine Love, recounts and meditates on her revelations of Christ dying and the significance of his body and blood in his work of salvation and continued work of sustaining us.

 Catherine Kroeger, the founding president of CBE, stated, “although women had made forays into the field of biblical interpretation, it was to be Katharine Bushnell who would bring out the heavy artillery.”